deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 Using the service console to add a new workspace resource
 ---------------------------------------------------------

 In order to add a new workspace resource, use the "Create new" link.
-Note that you have always have to specify an identifier for every new resource.
+Note that you always have to specify an identifier for every new resource.

 .. figure:: images/browser.png
    :figwidth: 60%
    :width: 50%
    :target: _images/browser.png

-   Adding a new WPS with the identifier "mywps"
+   Adding a new WPS with identifier "mywps"

 .. attention::